Indonesian chicken satay

 This post contains affiliate links.
 We may earn a small commission from a qualifying purchase without any extra cost to you.
 Read our disclosure for further info.

 This modest but yummy dish is favoured among Indonesian cuisines that it is now considered as one of the national foods.
-And it was officially chosen as one by Indonesian Ministry of Tourism and Creative Economy, together with Gado-gado, Nasi goreng, Soto, and Rendang.
+And it was officially chosen as one by the Indonesian Ministry of Tourism and Creative Economy, together with Gado-gado, Nasi goreng, Soto, and Rendang.